TruaShamu/Java-Textbook-Projects/README.md

 # Java-Textbook-Projects
-Some projects from a java textbook that I read from long long ago >w<
+Some small projects from my old java textbook back when I started coding.

-I don't have the motivation to sift through all of them, so I've decided to just dump them in a repo.
+Sadly, I can't find the name of the textbook anymore.